aguairon/CountMeUp/README.md

 ## Run the application
 The application uses yarn.
 In order to install all the dependencies for this application run `yarn install`.
-To seed the database run `yarn run seed`.
+To seed the database run `yarn run seed`. `yarn run serve` to start the `webpack-dev-server` and `nodemon` to start the server.

 ## The Application
 Once I bootstrapped the application I built the models, controllers and routes that were to be the backbone.
 Ideally I would have built a registration route and linked the votes to an account but as it is a simple project I decided to just store the candidate number and an email address.